OpenMined/PySyft/CONTRIBUTING.md

 cd PySyft
 pip install -e .
 ```
 If you are using a virtual environment, please be sure to use the correct executable for `pip` or `python` instead.

+### Deploying Workers

+You can follow along [this example](./examples/deploy_workers/deploy-and-connect.ipynb) to learn how to deploy PySyft workers and start playing around.

 ## Contributing